Way, Way Out There: The Art and Artlessness of Marfa, Texas

 During this time no less a light than General George S. Patton passed through, a famously rigid, no-nonsense commander who nevertheless displayed a softer side as an amateur poet and sketch artist.

 In 1942 Patton shipped off to North Africa for Operation Torch.
 A few months later Nazi prisoners of war began shipping back.
 Fort D.A.
 Russell became a prisoner of war camp.
-At its height the base housed 200 German prisoners, many of them grateful to be away from the bloodshed in a place so far removed.
+At its height the base housed 200 German prisoners, many of them grateful to be tucked away in a place so far removed from the bloodshed.
 Some of them showed their appreciation by painting murals on the walls of the mess hall.

-After the POW’s returned home at the end of World War II the murals remained and can still be viewed today.
+After the German POW’s were sent home at the end of World War II the murals remained and can still be viewed today.
 Interestingly, they do not depict wistful visions of the German fatherland but colorful images of the American west.
-They became one more piece in the growing cultural legacy of Marfa.
+They became yet another piece in the growing cultural mosaic of Marfa.

 A Giant Comes to Marfa